googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A sweep gradient, from red to yellow, with a sharp transition at the start/end angle 0°.](images/colr_conic_gradient_sharp_transition.png)

-**Figure 5.31 A sweep gradient, from red to yellow, with a sharp transition at the start/end angle 0°.**
+**Figure 5.31 A sweep gradient with a sharp transition at the start/end angle 0°**

 To avoid such a sharp transition, the stop offsets 0 and 1 on the color line need to have the same color value.
 Figure 5.32 illustrates a sweep gradient that